 How to beat the âBots

-To create an application that the algorithm flags as human eye-ball worthy, which can land you the face-to-face meeting and ultimately get you the job you want, youâll have to adhere the to following best practices described by the experts:
+Unless you already have an especially well developed network to connect you to the influencers for the jobs you truly want, you will need to create an resume and by extension an application that the algorithm flags as human eye-ball worthy, which can land you the face-to-face meeting and ultimately get you the job you want, youâll have to adhere the to following best practices described by the experts:

 Though cost savings for companies, it can leave job seekers feeling doomed.